 Many, many years later, we’ve finally got a good mobile version.
-Unlike so many adaptions of classic games to the small screen, including previous versions by the same developer, this one isn’t awful.
+Unlike so many adaptions of classic games to the small screen, this one isn’t awful.
 In fact, it’s really surprisingly good.

 It combines the first two games in the series, staying very faithful to the original gameplay and graphical style.
-Expansion packs are available via in-app purchase, but thankfully there are no other IAP once you’ve bought the game, and the fun factor and value for money is off the charts.
+Expansion packs are available via in-app purchase, but thankfully there are no other IAP once you’ve bought the game.
+The fun factor and value for money are off the charts.

-The game has three different worlds, each with different quests and enemies, along with endless randomly-generated levels, and most game features are accessible offline after the initial download.
+The game has three different worlds, each with different quests and enemies.
+There are endless randomly-generated levels, with most game features accessible offline after the initial download.

-With gorgeous graphics and an intuitive interface — including drawing symbols on the screen to cast spells instead of mashing buttons — you can tell a lot of work has gone into this game.
-If you’re into genuine RPGs that don’t need endless micro-transactions to be enjoyable, it’s well worth a try.
+With gorgeous graphics and an intuitive interface, including drawing symbols on the screen to cast spells instead of mashing buttons, you can tell a lot of work has gone into this game.
+If you’re into genuine RPGs without endless micro-transactions, give it a try.

 Want to play something relaxing to take your mind off the mayhem all around you?
 Infinity Loop is the answer.
-The concept is very simple — tap on puzzle pieces to rotate them, with the goal of connecting all the lines and closing the loops.
+The concept is very simple: tap on puzzle pieces to rotate them, connect all the lines, and close the loops.

-The graphics and sounds are about as minimalist as it gets, which suits the game perfectly and means it doesn’t drain your battery.
-There’s a very basic tutorial, and then you’re on your own — although with such simple gameplay and controls, there’s no need for anything more.
+The graphics and sounds are about as minimalist as it gets.
+That suits the game perfectly and means it doesn’t drain your battery.
+There’s a very basic tutorial, and then you’re on your own.
+With such simple gameplay and controls, there’s no need for anything more.

-Levels get slowly more difficult up to a point, and developers say there’s an infinite number of them, along with a “dark mode” that gets you to break all the loops instead of creating them.
+Levels get slowly more difficult up to a point, and developers say there’s an infinite number of them.
+There’s also a “dark mode” that gets you to break all the loops instead of creating them.
 Suffice to say you’ll never get bored, no matter how long you’re stuck in the transit lounge for.